 Occasionally, students are admitted provisionally, and are expected to take additional undergraduate Sociology courses to meet deficiencies in their undergraduate preparation.
 For example, if you lack training in research methods, you would be expected to take an undergraduate research course before enrolling in a graduate-level methodology class.

 If you do not meet the requirements for admission, you may take courses as a graduate nondegree student.
 Should you be accepted at a later date, you may apply one semester's credits to the Master's degree.
 Please be aware that nondegree students are not eligible for financial aid.

 - February 15th (to be considered for financial support)

 - May 1st - preferred Fall Semester deadline

 - November 15th - preferred Spring Semester deadline

-** Applications received after the preferred Fal and Spring semester deadlines will be evaluated on a space available basis
+** Complete applications that are received after the preferred Fall and Spring semester deadlines will be evaluated periodically on a space available basis